 Kilbourne Hole served as a training site for Apollo astronauts whose missions included geologic sampling on the moon.
 William C. Phinney coordinated the Apollo astronauts’ science training.
 His 330-page Science Training History of the Apollo Astronauts is available online, and talks about their training at Kilbourne Hole in some detail.

 These days, NASA and others are using Kilbourne Hole to test equipment and methods which might someday be used on other solar system bodies.
 This Notes from the Field blog post from NASA Earth Observatory discusses the technologies they’re testing at Kilbourne Hole.
 The video toward the end is particularly informative.

 The Footsteps of Apollo Astronauts, another blog post from NASA Earth Observatory, features geologist and Apollo 17 astronaut Jack Schmitt.
-Schmitt remains the only professional scientist to have set foot on another solar system body.
+As of 2020, Schmitt remains the only professional scientist to have set foot on another solar system body.
 He collected Troctolite 76535, the most interesting sample returned from the moon.
 (There’s actually very little about Kilbourne Hole in any of these links, but your friendly author’s fellow space exploration nerds enthusiasts know how it is–you find one thing, and then other things, and then you want to share all the things with all the people.
 There’s a picture of Troctolite 76535, at least, and it’s studded with olivine, so the argument can be made that it still belongs on this page.)